DAVEWEYLAND1993/PBL_Opentrons_Protocol_100_50.50_75.25/README.md

-# Opentrons Bioprocessing Protocol for Light-Sensitive Hydrogels
+# Opentrons Python Bioprocessing Protocol for Light-Sensitive Hydrogels

 This repository contains an automated Opentrons protocol for preparing and optimising light-sensitive biomaterials such as GelMA, HA-NB, and PEGDA.
 These biomaterials are synthesised in various weight % ratios (%w/v) - 10%, 5%-5%, 7.5%-2.5%